 “No way.
 It’s just the God’s honest truth, Jack.
 Choose wrong here and you’re fucked flat.
 I can’t put it any plainer than that.
 Yunno.
 I ain’t the kind to hold back.
 I call it the way I see it.
 And most times, I call it right on the money.
 Yunno, Jack, I’m a long ways from bein’ a genius, but I do the best I can with what I got.
 I try to give folks a fair shake.
-I know this here part of the country, ain’t easy on young feller.
-But when you get out there, see the rest of this world, then you’ll find out what hard times are really about.
-Ain’t nobody out there gonna give a flyin’ fuck neither.”
+I know this here part of the country, ain’t easy on a young feller.
+But when you get out there, see the rest of this world, then you’re gonna find out what hard times are really all about.
+Ain’t nobody out there is gonna give a flyin’ fuck neither.”

 “Can’t ask for more than that, Jack.
 You got clothes, belongings and stuff you need to fetch?”

 “No, sir.
-Not really,” Jack said.
-“I’d like to start fresh, you don’t mind.”
+Not really,” Jack says.
+“I’d like to start fresh, if you don’t mind.”

 “Yeah, she’s really somethin’, huh?
 And, yunno, there’s horses and dogs out back, too.”

-“Sweet,” said Jack.
 And that was that.

 Soon INCÓGNITO BLACKLITE will be available as a FREE eBook in mobi, epub and pdf formats.